Ferri-bernabe/KaggleChessGame/README.md

   · Training machine learning models to predict the outcome of a game based on the moves made so far.

-Our main objective in this study is to analyze how the winner variable is affected by some of the other numeric variables.
+Our main objective in this study is to analyze how the winner variable is affected by some of the other numeric variables, founding the best learnig machine model to predict this variable.

 ## Analyzing the dataset